top of page

 Details

-Intelligent, brutal and very very funny.
-The dialogue is in verse, a formality that adds both to the humour and to the underlying seriousness.
+“AN INGENIOUS AND SOPHISTICATED COMEDY.
+Thought-provoking and consistently entertaining, it shows us universal truths about fundamental dilemmas.
+The dialogue is in verse, a formality that adds both to the humour and to the underlying seriousness.”

-The sex war on the 1960s and 90s fought over the question set by Chaucer’s Wife of Bath 600 years earlier: ‘’What is the thing that women most desire?’’
+The sex war in the 1960s and 90s fought over the question set by Chaucer’s Wife of Bath 600 years earlier: ‘’What is the thing that women most desire?’’

 “A FASCINATING JOURNEY, A FABLE FOR OUR TIMES focused around the age-old moral dilemma of the sex war.
 The author has woven together the complex issues of sexual autonomy from generation to generation (e.g. upon whose terms is it appropriate for a female/male to lose their virginity?) with values learned from parental mistakes.